GenomicsAotearoa/hts_workshop_mpi/level3/07-ont-assembly.md

 The `medaka` software is developed by Oxford Nanopore Technologies and claims to provide drastically improved assemblies when used in conjunction with `racon`.
 The [documentation](https://nanoporetech.github.io/medaka/) for `medaka` recommends using the `Flye` assembler for creating draft assemblies but they also report data showing that `Canu` produces the highest quality assembly.

 When working with `medaka` it is important to note that the basecalling model used by `guppy` during sequencing must be provided as a parameter.
-Unfortunately, as our mock data were obtained from NCBI we do not know for certain which basecaling model was used.
+Unfortunately, as our mock data were obtained from NCBI we do not know for certain which basecalling model was used.
 According to the project description ([PRJEB38523](https://www.ncbi.nlm.nih.gov/bioproject/PRJEB38523)) for these data, parallel basecalling attempts were made with `guppy` (the data we have) and version 0.1.3 of the `bonito` basecaller.
 This version was released in [April 2020](https://pypi.org/project/ont-bonito/0.1.3/#history) so with a bit of detective work I *think* that the correct basecalling model for our data should be either **r941_min_high_g351** or **r941_min_high_g360**.

 In practice we will always know which model was used during basecalling as we provide this parameter to `guppy` as part of basecalling.
 In addition, if we perform basecalling live, then `MinKNOW` tells us the model used in the run report.
-This is only an uncertainty in this training exercise as we do not have access to the raw `fast5` sequencing files.
+This is only an uncertainty in this training exercise as we do not have access to the raw sequencing files.

 > <details>
 > <summary>Understanding `medaka` model names</summary>